 Detroit’s overall crime index rating is two out of 100, where 100 is the safest.
 That’s not to say all neighborhoods in Detroit pose the same risk.
 The affluent Indian Village and Boston-Edison neighborhoods have significantly lower crime rates, as does the less expensive Forest Park area.
 Detroit’s crime map is a speckled mix of relatively safe neighborhoods and a few too many dangerous ones, but the vast majority of neighborhoods fall somewhere in between.

-It’s crucial to have a security system that gives you real-time alerts or is monitored by professionals.
-Detroit police no longer respond to burglar alarms that have not been verified by the homeowner or alarm company following a 2011 department report that found 98 percent of alarms were false.
+It’s crucial to have a home security system that gives you real-time alerts or is monitored by professionals.
+Keep in mind that Detroit police no longer respond to burglar alarms that have not been verified by the homeowner or alarm company following a 2011 department report that found 98 percent of alarms were false.
 On the plus side, Detroit is one of only a handful of large cities that doesn’t require a permit for home security systems.

 Detroiters have a variety of options in both provider and type of security system.
-For the tech savvy who understand mounting, DIY systems allow for installation and future expansion on your schedule without having to hear the up-sale pitch.
-The elderly and anyone not confident in the ability to mount and install a security system can rely on professionals to get the job done right.
+For the tech-savvy who understand mounting, DIY home security systems allow for installation and future expansion on your schedule without having to hear the up-sale pitch.
+The elderly and anyone not confident in the ability to mount and install security cameras and monitoring systems can rely on professionals to get the job done right.

 There are great options either way, but if you have an installation preference, it’s important to make sure it’s supported by the system you want.
-Some providers require professional installation while others only offer DIY systems.
+Some providers require professional installation while others only offer DIY wireless home security systems.

-Things to consider when buying a home security system in Detroit:
+Things to consider when buying a home alarm system in Detroit:

 Self-monitoring or monitoring by professionals